davidbecker6081/blogger2.0/README.md

 * You are allowed to use any tools that you choose to facilitate your workflow (text editor, testing framework, etc.).
 * You can reference external resources such as documentation, blog posts, etc.
 * You should commit often, and expect to explain and justify your implementation.
+* Server endpoints should be built in TDD fashion

 ### Overview

 The application follows a familiar blogging pattern -- users can create "Posts" on the site and add "Comments" about existing posts.

 The application should require sign up and login to add a post or comment, but will still be able to view posts when not logged in.
 OAuth will be implemented with Firebase OAuth.

 In order to provide a fluid user experience, several interactions will need to be performed without requiring a full page reload.